-West Virginia was once part of the chief win-producing region in the U.S. Before the Civil War, before a blight decimated the industry, the low ridges of the Ohio Valley sheltered countless vineyards.
-Only now is the region beginning to recover.
+West Virginia was once part of the chief wine-producing region in the U.S. Before the Civil War, before a blight decimated the industry, the low ridges of the Ohio Valley sheltered countless vineyards.
+Only now is the region beginning to recover as a grape-growing region.
 As more vineyards open and more aficionados discover its potential appellation, wine tastings and the opportunity for winery touring increases.

 Help build our guide to winery touring in West Virginia.

 Please help build our winery-touring guide by letting a member of our editorial staff know of inaccuracies or new information we’ve not included.
 Are you interested in writing about wine touring or other agricultural endeavors in West Virginia?
 We’re continually looking for skilled writers who have an interest in the subject.
 Please let us know.

 For further information of West Virginia Wineries, contact the West Virginia Grape Growers Association